When the board asks about your security posture, what do you show them?

 After a breach, the first question regulators ask is: what assessments did you have?
 Can you demonstrate a consistent, defensible approach to measuring your security posture?
 Or will you be explaining why your methodology changed every time a new consultant walked in the door?

-Regulatory pressure is intensifying across every sector.
+Regulatory pressure is intensifying across every sector — and every market you sell into.

 Your board is asking harder questions.

 Directors face personal liability for cyber security failures.
 They're no longer satisfied with "we're working on it."
 They want to see maturity scores, trend lines, gap closure rates, and benchmark comparisons.
-They want assurance that's defensible—not a consultant's subjective opinion that changes with whoever's in the room.
+They want cyber security assurance that's defensible—not a consultant's subjective opinion that changes with whoever's in the room.

 Consultant dependency is expensive and inconsistent.